ritz1337/lab-w04d02-fs-js/readme.md

 Our boss is stuck in the Stone Age as has handed us a CSV containing some Census data.
 As web developers, we're much happier having our data stored as JSON because it's easy to parse and zip up as a string in case we have to send it somewhere else.
 Our first job is to use our knowledge of file IO to create a well-structured, JSON version of that census data.

-Use the census_data.csv file to turn that data into a valid and usable JSON file.
+Use the `census_data.csv` file and your new Node skills to turn that data into a valid and usable JSON file.

 # Resources
 - https://nodejs.org/api/fs.html#fs_fs_readfile_file_options_callback